sbkellogg/eci-589/README.md

 ### **Unit 2: Network Methods and Measures (All Students)**

 Network Methods and Measures moves beyond basic network analysis concepts and takes a closer look at the collection, management, and measurement of network data.
 At the complete network level, students will dig into measures used to describe static properties of social networks such as size, density and reciprocity.
-This unit also explores ego network data and how it differs from complete network data, particularly in terms of data collection, management, and analysis.
+More specifically, these concepts and measures apply to the analysis of complete networks, i.e. networks for which you have complete relational information on each pair of individuals in the network.
+These measures are necessary to first figure out a network's "topography", or what the network looks like at one point in time.

 ### **Unit 3: Groups, Positions and Egocentric Analysis (All Students)**

 Groups, Positions and Egocentric Analysis focuses on how networks can be analyzed by using different algorithms to identify its groups and positions.
 Unlike most social science, groups and communities are identified through their relational data, not an attribute such as grade level, subject area, or years of experience.
 This unit also examines how network positions are also identified through relational data, and takes a brief look at how ego network data differ from complete network data, particularly in terms of data collection, management, and analysis.